 Elizabeth has been involved in Medieval, Tudor, and English Civil War re-enactment and has enjoyed sword-play and traditional archery, excelling in neither.
 She lived for seven years on a Knights Templar estate in Essex where she pursued her interest in historical textiles, cookery and medicine.
 She loves anything to do with the past, and still looks down holes in the ground to see if there’s anything archaeological in them.
 There generally isn’t.

-She has written sixteen historical romances and a novella since moving to the West of England in 1997, the landscape and history of which have inspired the “Wayward in Wessex” and “Wanton in Wessex” series, published by Entangled Publishing.
+She has been writing as a hobby since moving to the West of England in 1997, the landscape and history of which have inspired the international bestselling WAYWARD IN WESSEX and WANTON IN WESSEX series, now published by Entangled Publishing.